Citril finch: Ecology

 The citril finch (Carduelis citrinella) differs from the Corsican finch (C. corsicana) in habitat selection.
 While the mainland citril finch is rather restricted to subalpine coniferous forests and Alpine meadows, the insular Corsican finch may be found in different habitats from sea level to the highest mountain slopes.
 The citril finch nests mainly in conifers such as pines (Pinus) and spruces (Picea) while the Corsican finch uses also lower bushes such as tree Heath (Erica arborea), juniper (Juniperus) and bramble (Rubus).

-Ranging more widely than its equally common eastern relative, the citril finch is classified as a Species of Least Concern by the IUCN.
+Ranging more widely than its Corsican relative, the citril finch is currently classified as a Species of Least Concern by the IUCN.
+However, it has only a narrow ecological and climatic tolerance, and is now in severe decline due to global warming and agricultural intensification.